-The process in the agency
+The process in a government agency or public body

 Performance management consists of regular discussions on the attainment of key strategic targets

-Performance management is about dialogue and regular interaction between the agency and the ministry.
-Rather than a ‘spot check’ approach based on a few meetings a year, the performance management process consists of regular discussions on the attainment of key strategic targets, updates of the situational picture, and implementation of the required changes.
-This creates trust and a shared strive for success between the parties.
+In central government, performance management is about dialogue and regular interaction between the government agencies and public bodies and the ministry.
+Rather than a ‘spot check’ approach based on a few meetings a year, the performance management process consists of regular discussions on the attainment of key strategic targets, reviews of the overall situation, and put-ting required changes into practice.
+This creates trust between the parties and builds a shared commitment to succeed.

 The State Treasury’s services include analysis and reporting services and a government performance information system